 General readers will maintain a perspective if they appreciate that Read’s views are extreme — most of those with knowledge and expertise in the field regard their arguments as tendentious.

 Read et al. have reviewed 35-year-old RCTs and have chosen to disregard much other recent evidence, especially that relating to the differential effectiveness of different forms of ECT.
-The idea that this field has been stagnant since then is the first clue, for perspicacious readers, about the partisan nature of their writings.
+The idea that this field has been stagnant since then is the first clue about the partisan nature of their writings, for perspicacious readers.
 Other recent evidence bears directly on the key issue of causal explanatory mechanisms supporting the beneficial effects of ECT [7-10].
 Such data substantiate the ‘cause-effect’ nexus, especially because, as Sackeim, a distinguished ECT researcher has summarised:

 The efficacy of RUL ECT continues to increase with increments in stimulus intensity, but seizure quality measures saturate at an electrical dosage resulting in only moderate efficacy .